First U.S. Image of the Moon

 Date: 31 Jul 1964

+Ranger 7 took this image, the first picture of the moon by a U.S. spacecraft, about 17 minutes before impacting the lunar surface.
 The large crater at center right is the 108 km diameter Alphonsus.
 Above it is Ptolemaeus and below it Arzachel.
-The terminator is at the bottom right corner.
 Mare Nubium is at center and left.
-North is at about 11:00 at the center of the frame.
 The Ranger 7 impact site is off the frame, to the left of the upper left corner.
-(Ranger 7, B001)

 Ranger spacecraft were designed solely to take high-quality pictures of the moon for scientific study and to scout landing sites for Apollo astronauts.
 Ranger 7 was the first true success in the series and represents a turning point in the American space program.
 It transmitted 4,308 high-quality images in its final 17 minutes of flight.

 Ranger 7 was launched 28 July 1964 and arrived at the moon on 31 July 1964.